 One of my favorite coffee shops has an onsite roastery.
 The baristas are well educated on the coffees they serve and sell, and I’m always happy to sit and chat to learn about both.

-How many articles do you think I could pitch to editors from just one visit?
+How many articles do you think I could pitch to editors in just one visit?

 Let’s see: I could write about any one of the kinds of coffee they serve and sell the idea to a health and wellness publication, touting the many benefits of freshly roasted ‘real’ coffee.